 COVID-19 CORONAVIRUS - WE REMAIN OPEN

 Our office remains open.
-However, based on government advice, we request no visitors to the premises - if you do arrange a visit you will be asked to complete a Covid-19 visitor self-declaration form before your arrival (full details on our 'contact' page).
+However, based on government advice, we continue to ask for no visitors to the premises - if you do arrange a visit you will be required to wear a facemask and complete a Covid-19 visitor self-declaration form before your arrival (full details on our 'contact' page).
 Our staff are working on a rota basis between home & office.
 Therefore, although we plan to have staff in as usual 9am-5pm weekdays the telephone may go to voicemail particularly over lunchtime and at the start & end of the work day.

 Contacting us via email or telephone will be the best option.

-This virus is having a major impact on businesses and organisations across sectors & we want to reassure clients that we remain open to provide support.
+This virus is having a major impact on businesses and organisations across sectors & we want to reassure clients that we have remained open throughout to provide support.